 - Pumpkin pie spice (1 teaspoon)

 - Icing and sprinkles for decorating

-You can use a homemade icing recipe or store-bought frosting to decorate these cookies.
+You can use homemade icing or store-bought frosting to decorate these cookies.
 Have fun with sprinkles, candy eyes, or other edible decorations!

-Use a spatula with a slanted blade to transfer the cut-outs to a large baking sheet lined with parchment paper.
-Depending on the size of your cookies, baking time is 10 to 12 minutes at 350°F. You know they are done when you see the edges starting to brown.
+Use a spatula with a slanted blade to transfer the cut-outs to a large baking sheet lined with parchment paper or silicone liner.
+Depending on the size of your cookies, baking time is 10 to 12 minutes at 350°F. You know they are done when the edges start to brown.

 Icing Recipe for Pumpkin Sugar Cookies

 If you want to use homemade frosting to decorate your cookies, try this easy icing recipe:

 - Beat all ingredients (with 4 tablespoon milk), except food coloring, until smooth.